Emirates (airline): Network

 As of August 2024, Emirates operates over 3,000 flights every week across its network of 137 destinations in 77 countries across six continents from its hub in Dubai.
 On 21 November 2024, Emirates added a 5th weekly flight to its Dubai-Antananarivo route, commencing on 13 December 2024 for a duration of 4 weeks, to cater for the surge in holidaymakers during the year-end festive season.
+A third daily flight was added for Mauritius on 1 December 2025 supplementing the two daily flights operated by the Airbus A380.
 The move saw an increase in capacity for the number of seats to Seychelles and Madagascar.

 On 10 October 2024, it was reported that Emirates had relaunched direct flights to Adelaide Airport beginning 28 October 2024.
 The flight resumption to Adelaide was a fourth option for travelers to the United Kingdom or Europe after Malaysia Airlines, Singapore Airlines and Qatar Airways.

 In March 2025, Emirates announced plans to expand its Asian network by introducing flights to three new destinations: Shenzhen in China, Da Nang in Vietnam, and Siem Reap in Cambodia.
-This expansion marks Emirates' fourth gateway into the Chinese mainland and its third into Vietnam.
+This expansion marks Emirates' fourth gateway into mainland China and its third into Vietnam.
 With these additions, the Dubai-based airline will now serve 49 destinations across Asia and the Pacific.
 This move aims to enhance connectivity and cater to the growing demand for travel in these regions.